amitandale/Vibe-Studio/README_SUPABASE.md

 ./scripts/supabase/provision_lane_env.sh codex
 ```

-The script creates `ops/supabase/lanes/<lane>.env` with mode `600` alongside `ops/supabase/lanes/superusers.env`, which stores lane-specific fallback superuser credentials for future deploys.
+The script stores canonical credentials inside the Supabase state directory (default `~/.config/vibe-studio/supabase` or `$SUPABASE_STATE_DIR`) and writes a working copy to `ops/supabase/lanes/<lane>.env` with mode `600`.
 Replace the placeholder JWT keys with production grade values before exposing the APIs.
 Supabase service versions are pinned directly in `ops/supabase/docker-compose.yml`; update that file when you intentionally move to a newer upstream release.

-If your restored database volumes use a different maintenance superuser than the default `supabase_admin`, pass `--pg-super-role` and `--pg-super-password` (or edit `ops/supabase/lanes/superusers.env`) so the deploy workflow can log in with that account and recreate the `PGUSER` role automatically when it goes missing.
+If your restored database volumes use a different maintenance superuser than the default `supabase_admin`, pass `--pg-super-role` and `--pg-super-password` (or edit `$SUPABASE_STATE_DIR/superusers.env`) so the deploy workflow can log in with that account and recreate the `PGUSER` role automatically when it goes missing.

 ## 📘 Read Next